obinesto/Quiz-Game/README.md

-# A simple quiz-game model built with html5, css3 and javascript ES14
+# A simple quiz-game model